Syriac Orthodox Church: Syrian Civil War

 During the Syrian Civil War, in 2012, sources within the church reported of an "ongoing ethnic cleansing of Christians" being carried out by the Free Syrian Army.
-Multiple Christians claimed to have been forced out of their homes, however, one Syriac leader clarified that the reports were unconfirmed.
+Multiple Christians claimed to have been forced out of their homes; however, one Syriac leader clarified that the reports were unconfirmed.

-In another incident, Al-Arabiya reported that government forces attacked and raided the historic Syriac Orthodox Saint Mary Church of the Holy Belt in Homs.
-Official Syrian church sources maintained that it was the anti-government militias that used the church as a shield and later damaged its contents on purpose.
+In another incident, Al-Arabiya reported that Assad's government forces attacked and raided the historic Syriac Orthodox Saint Mary Church of the Holy Belt in Homs; however, official church sources within Syria maintained that it was the anti-government militias that used the church as a shield and later damaged its contents on purpose.
 Al-Arabiya reports in 2012 stated that the Syrian government has been persecuting Christian community leaders by various means.
-In one instance, a Christian activist sympathetic to the opposition told the newspaper that one priest had been killed by the government's forces and then state-run TV blamed government opposition for his death.
+In one instance, a Christian activist sympathetic to the opposition told the newspaper that one priest had been killed by regime forces, but later, state TV blamed the rebels for his death.

-In April 2013, the Greek Orthodox and Syriac Orthodox archbishops of Aleppo, Paul (Yazigi) and Yohanna Ibrahim, were reportedly kidnapped near Aleppo by an armed Chechen group.
+In April 2013, the Greek Orthodox and Syriac Orthodox archbishops of Aleppo, Paul Yazigi and Yohanna Ibrahim, respectively, were reportedly kidnapped near Aleppo by an armed Chechen group.
 Throughout the war, churches have been demolished by Turkistan Islamic Party in Syria fighters.